 THE APPEAL PROCESS

 If the applicant is denied by the Committee of Adjustment or if the applicant is successful and the person opposing the application wishes to challenge the Committee’s decision, either party can appeal.
-Most appeals must be made to the Toronto Local Appeals Board (TLAB), however decisions regarding certain types of application must be appealed to Local Planning Appeal Tribunal (LPAT) – see below:
+Most appeals must be made to the Toronto Local Appeals Board (TLAB), however decisions regarding certain types of applications must be appealed to the Ontario Land Tribunal (OLT), the new “super” tribunal formed in June 2021 after the merger of the Local Planning Appeal Tribunal (LPAT) with four other tribunals.
+OLT will now to hear land and environmental matters in Ontario.

 For information on TLAB see City of Toronto Public Guide to TLAB: City of Toronto TLAB Guide

-THE PLANNING PROCESS AND LOCAL PLANNING APPEAL TRIBUNAL (LPAT)
+THE PLANNING PROCESS AND THE ONTARIO LAND TRIBUNAL (OLT)

 When the proposed development does not meet the intent of the zoning bylaw or the Official Plan for the property, the developer needs to apply for a zoning bylaw amendment and/or Official Plan amendment.
 This is often the case for larger condominium developments, mixed-used buildings and even certain townhouse developments.

-Affected parties such as residents groups are able to request “Party Status” allowing them to take part in an appeal.
-Interested parties may also request “Participant Status” which is more of an observer role in the process.
-LPAT then has the ability to grant Party and Participant Status.
-LPAT cases can be resolved through a settlement or a contested hearing.
+Under the OLT, affected parties such as residents groups are able to request “Party Status”, allowing them to take part in an appeal.
+Interested parties may also request “Participant Status” but will generally be limited to written submissions only.
+OLT cases can be resolved through a settlement or a contested hearing.
 A settlement can be reached through mediation led by the Tribunal or an outside mediator.
 Contested hearings involve “expert witnesses” and lawyers from each side.
-Taking the information presented by all Parties into account, the LPAT Chair issues a decision approving, approving with modifications or refusing the application.
-LPAT decisions can be appealed to the Divisional Court, but this rarely occurs.
+Taking the information presented by all Parties into account, the OLT issues a decision approving, approving with modifications or refusing the application.
+OLT decisions can be appealed to the Divisional Court, but this rarely occurs.
 While there are no rules which prohibit residents’ associations from participating in the process, a contested hearing can cost tens of thousands of dollars which poses a major barrier to participation.

 To see Planning’s development applications site to locate applications in your neighbourhood: